rust-lang/rfcs/text/0000-from-lossy.md

 - `f64, u32, i32, u64, i64, u128, i128`

-(Note: other integer → float conversions are already handled by `From`.
+(Note: other integer → float conversions are already handled by `From` since they are loss-less.
 There is a question below about trait overlap.)

-Where conversions are not exact, they should be equivalent to a conversion which first forces some number of low bits of the integer representation to zero, and then does an exact conversion to floating-point.
+These conversions should round to the nearest representable value, with ties to even (as is commonly used for floating-point operations).

 ### `TryFromLossy` trait